EMMA: End-to-End Multimodal Model for Autonomous Driving: Related Works

 \textbf{Multimodal large language models} (MLLM) extend LLMs~\citep{vaswani2017attention,devlin2018bert,raffel2020exploring,gemini23,reid2024gemini,chowdhery2023palm,anil2023palm,radford2018improving,radford2019language,brown2020language,achiam2023gpt,touvron2023llama,touvron2023llama2,dubey2024llama3} to multiple modalities, leveraging their generalizability, reasoning capabilities, and contextual understanding.
 Early explorations~\citep{donahue2015long, vinyals2015show,chen2021pix2seq} focused on specific vision-language problems or open-set object detection~\cite{liu2023grounding,zareian2021open,gu2021open}, while recent research has scaled up both trask diversity and model sizes for improved generalizability and few-shot capabilities~\citep{cho2021unifying,chen2022unified,wang2022ofa,lu2022unified,alayrac2022flamingo,yu2022coca,pali23,chen2023palix,wang2024visionllm,peng2023kosmos,huang2023language,lu2024unified2}.
 Notable examples include Flamingo~\citep{alayrac2022flamingo}, a 70B model~\citep{hoffmann2022training} which achieved state-of-the-art quality for multiple few-shot vision benchmarks, and CoCa~\citep{yu2022coca} a 2.1B parameter model which demonstrated state-of-the-art performance on zero-shot transfer and various downstream tasks including ImageNet classification.
 PaLI~\citep{pali23,chen2023palix}, at 55B parameters, achieves better performance across multiple vision and language tasks by scaling both the vision and language model components jointly.
 These early works demonstrate the strong performance and generalizability of MLLMs.
 Recent trends have seen the integration of native multi-modal inputs in LLMs, such as Gemini~\citep{gemini23,reid2024gemini}, GPT-4o, and Llama3-v~\citep{dubey2024llama3,liu2024visual}.
+Notably, researchers also apply MLLMs to robotic navigation~\citep{zhang2024vision,sun2024beyond} and manipulation~\citep{brohan2023rt,alakuijala2024video,wang2023goplan}.
 Our work explores the application of these promising new models for generalist end-to-end autonomous driving.